gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

+## Some notes from a recent commit

+These help to guide a code review that needs to happen soon!

+    * lbt.fn.pc.content_list(pc, key) -->
+      lbt.fn.pc.content_list_or_nil(pc, key)

+    * same with content dictionary

+    * lbt.util.content_dictionary_or_{nil,error}

+      - I kind of have duplicate functionality in fn and util.
+Reason being: fn is for internal use; util is for use within template code.
+A code review will help to sort this out if necessary.
+In particular, consider how errors from template code are reported.
+I am inconsistent at the moment.
+Should I call lbt.err.xyz?
+Should I call lbt.util.template_error(...)?
+Or should I return { error = ... }.

+    * lbt.sty: require package 'tabularray'.
+I am going all in on this one.
+      It's 2024 for goodness sake.
+Anyway, still to come: TABLE command in lbt.Basic.

 ## Options argument

 Currently for an enumerated list we can do